jaredhocutt/openshift4-guides/docs/aws_ebs_csi_openshift.md

 issue, the pods that get deployed need to set `hostNetwork: true` and then workaround a couple of issues that arise by making that change.

-The details of the root cuase are captured in this Bugzilla:
+The details of the root cause are captured in this Bugzilla:

 https://bugzilla.redhat.com/show_bug.cgi?id=1718389